 Banking and Private Wealth is specialization focusing on knowledge of bank products and risk assessment.
 A student gains understanding in particular of risks in banking and their influence on economic results of a commercial bank, knows principles of commercial banking sector, in particular its retail business, have an idea of capital operations and understands private banking rules.
 A student has ability to present and explain private banking products; can calculate profitability of offered products and alternative investment forms, is able to explain functioning and offer structured products, as well as derivatives.
 Therefore it is a major focused on developing practical skills, selling techniques and negotiations within consulting activity.
 A graduate has capability of securing the bank against all kinds of risk related to private wealth activity.
 He/she possesses selling and negotiation skills of banking products for individual customers.

-List of classes in the banking and private wealth major
+List of classes in the Banking and financial services 2 major